The Top 10 Worst “Community” Fish

 2. Freshwater eels

 Eels are inappropriate for community aquariums for a variety of reasons.
-Many species grow to be over a foot (some exceed several feet) and they are a nuisance to care for.
-Eels are esteemed escape artists, and love to climb into filters or slip up and out onto the floor.
-Many species are also sensitive to water quality, and they require special substrates that will prevent them from scraping and damaging their skin.
+Many species grow to be over a foot long (some exceed several feet) and they are difficult to care for.
+Eels are esteemed escape artists – they love to climb into filters or slip up and out onto the floor.
+Many species are also sensitive to water quality and they require special substrates that will prevent them from scraping and damaging their skin.
 Some species are also very shy and easily frightened, preferring to burrow into the sand to stay out of sight.
 Additionally, they can be difficult to feed, many species prefer live food and will eat (or try to eat) their tank mates.

 5. Dye injected fish